 Another reason to stop grinding your teeth at night is stress.
 Stress, determination, and frustration can cause you to clench your teeth.
 Over time, this can cause more harm than you realize.
 If you clench your teeth frequently, your teeth may become loose and shift out of alignment, which can lead to headaches and even earaches.
 While mild cases of bruxism may not require treatment, the effects can be significant, including jaw pain and damaged teeth.

-If you do experience teeth grinding or clenching at night, one solution includes custom night guards.
+If you do experience teeth grinding or clenching at night, one solution includes custom mouth guards.
 These devices are worn during sleep and help to prevent teeth grinding.
 They can be customized to fit your individual mouth.
 Additionally, they provide a comfortable and barrier-free sleeping environment, which can help reduce stress levels.